 - Second, if you are cooking in large quantities, make sure you plan ahead with your supplies and time.
 We used 10-gallon stockpots over propane burners.
 Obviously, that is a lot more water than people normally boil, so be sure to allow plenty of time.
 It took us about 30 minutes to get the water to boil.

 That’s it!
 While we had a bunch of fun making and eating our shrimp boil, the sweetest part was celebrating and enjoying the company of our friends and family.

 Southern cooking that feeds an army!

-- 7 bags seasoning I use Zatarain's
+- 7 bags seasoning I use Zatarain's - See Notes for options.

 - 13 lbs red potatoes